IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 #### Semester Week 6 | Week 5: Future Project: Prototype & Plot Thickening

 * Annotated Bibliography - 6 new sources (different topics than last week).
 Look at your Headlines and Timeline.
 What there can be researched to add value & depth?
 Your plot should be thickening.
 What can give your story a twist?
+What is a major challenge to your world?

 * Read [Module 9](http://teaching.polishedsolid.com/ip/mod9/content/index.html#/?_k=fuqopr) & Prototyping.
 Repeat the exercise in class: Sketch an item/tool/mechanism from your world.
 Spend 5 minutes giving visuals to this thing.
 Use paper and pen/pencil/marker.
 Fill up the paper with sketches of what this thing is, looks like, and how it works.
 Then repeat this process 3 times.
 After the 3 you created from class, you should have 6  different sketches total.
 These sketches should be at least 4 different items.
 You may iterate on 2 of them, should you wish.